 Medicare pays benefits for services provided by optometrists who have signed an agreement to participate in arrangements with the Commonwealth Government.
-This agreement is formally known as the "Common Form of Undertaking - Participating Optometrists" and is often referred to as the 'Participating Agreement' or the 'Undertaking'.
-A copy of the Undertaking is contained in Part 3 of this book.
+This agreement is formally known as the "Common Form of Undertaking for Participating Optometrists" and is often referred to as the 'Participating Agreement' or the 'Undertaking'.

-An optometrist registered under a law in any State or Territory of Australia, who wishes to become a participating optometrist, is required to sign the Common Form of Undertaking and an employer of optometrists must sign a separate Common Form of Undertaking except where the optometrist and the owner of the business are the same person.
+An optometrist registered under a law in any State or Territory of Australia, who wishes to become a participating optometrist, is required to sign the Undertaking and an employer of optometrists must sign a separate Undertaking except where the optometrist and the owner of the business are the same person.